For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

-of Transportation (DDOT).
-Down through the years—while operating under a three-terminal operation—the terminal
+Department of Transportation (DDOT).
+Over the years — while operating under a three-terminal operation — the

-serviced most of the north and west–side DDOT routes.
-However, with the east–side Shoemaker Terminal currently
+facility serviced most of the north and west-side DDOT routes.
+However, with the east-side Shoemaker Terminal

-closed as part of a massive reconstruction project, the Coolidge Terminal operates as one of two terminals currently
+currently closed as part of a massive reconstruction project, the Coolidge Terminal operates as one of two

 Virtual Motor City Collection photos #29982 and 29982_1 used by permission of the Walter P. Reuther Library, Wayne State University.